budproj/eslint-config/README.md

   <br>
 </p>
 <p align="center">
-Global shareable eslint configs to use accross multiple projects
+Global shareable linter configs to use across multiple projects
 </p>

 ## 📖 About this